 There are lots of different reasons that people participate in these types of challenges besides saving money.
-But, one of the most common reasons is to find out what expenses truly mean that much to you.
+But, one reason is to cause you to stop and think about the things you buy and which of those things are actually meaningful to you.

 If small expenses are making it impossible for you to save for what’s really important in your life.
 You may not even be aware of what those expenses are.
 This budget activity can help you truly see where your money is going.

 It also helps to develop better spending habits.
 When you can’t spend, you suddenly think about the things you would usually spend on without even thinking about it.